 The opportunity to develop your own research project, and grants of up to $1,000 for the purchase of non-standard laboratory supplies and equipment necessary to complete that project.

 Learn research and teaching skills that will help you succeed in graduate school.

 Assistance with GRE exams and graduate-school applications.

-For a list of students who were successful in being admitted to Ph.D. programs since the 1999 start of the program, click here.
+For a list of RISE alumni who were successful in being admitted to Ph.D. programs since the 1999 start of the program, click here.

 For more information about the MBRS-RISE Program, please contact: